Reading Time: < 1 minutes

 Activation of maintenance mode

-As it may cause unexpected behavior for you and your customers during the upgrade, we strongly recommend that you turn on maintenance mode during the upgrade.
+As it may cause unexpected behaviour for you and your customers during the upgrade, we strongly recommend that you turn on maintenance mode during the upgrade.

 You can do this in your admin panel: